Grass-G/Augmented-Reality-Hedsett/README.md

 Features:
--Has a integrated 8Billion Parameter LLM providing descriptions of objects its looking at (on corsshair) -Uses computer vison via cv2 python lib and usses any ip camera to get its video stream -Uses a pretrained model to detect objects(i plan on using a heavier model later this project is still in it early stages (I have been wanting to build someting like this project for a while now and the internshit gave me a reason to work on it)
+-Has a integrated 8Billion Parameter LLM providing descriptions of objects its looking at (on corsshair) -Uses computer vison via cv2 python lib and usses any ip camera to get its video stream -Uses a pretrained model to detect objects(i plan on using a heavier model later this project is still in it early stages (I have been wanting to build someting like this project for a while now and the internship gave me a reason to work on it)
 -Time , fps , latency present in a HUD
 -Providing realtime descriptions of objects via a prompt that is forwarded to the LLM ( "Describe '{object_name}' in 25 words.
 Be technical and concise." )